New Scrabble word - geocache - first ever chosen by gamers

-WARWICK, Rhode Island (Reuters) - There’s a new word in play on the Scrabble game board: geocache.
+WARWICK, R.I., April 10 (Reuters) - There’s a new word in play on the Scrabble game board: geocache.

 The word, a verb meaning to track down items as part of a game using a Global Positioning System device, beat out 15 other nominated words in an online fan vote to select the newest addition to The Official Scrabble Players Dictionary.